christofhunte/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/99bbfaba-56c8-4809-be75-3229807c0e23)
 <br><br>
-<p><strong>- NOTE: Registration will require you to provide a path to "php-cgie.exe".
+<p> Registration will require you to provide a path to "php-cgie.exe".
 Lead it to the PHP folder previously created and you will find the file "php-cgi"
 </strong></p>
 <br>